ferserc1/bg2e-composer-js/README.md

 - File > plugin settings > open developer tools

+### Important note for Apple Silicon Macs

+It is necessary to use Electron v5, which is not available on some platforms because it is a very old version.
+For example, this version does not work on Mac computers with Apple Silicon processors, as the installer tries to download the binary executables for a version that does not exist (arm64).

+If you are working with Apple Silicon, you can avoid this problem by opening the terminal in x86 mode.
+To do this, just show the properties of the Terminal.app application in the Finder, and enable the option to run in Rosetta mode.
+The most convenient option is to duplicate the Terminal.app application, changing the name to Terminal x86.app, and then you can have one terminal for Apple Silicon and another for Intel.

 ### Install

 Download the Electron base binary files for your platform: